antischematic/angular-composition-api/packages/core/README.md

 #### ViewDef

-Creates a context-aware class from a factory function.
+Creates a context-aware class from a setup function.
 Values returned from this function are merged with the base class.
 `Value` types are unwrapped in the final class and template view, eg. `Value<number>` becomes `number`.

 **Change Detection**